10 Top Reasons to Go to Boarding School

 5. You will be surrounded by classmates who want to go to college.

 Your classmates are in a boarding school because they want to be there.
 They want to learn.
 They want to be successful.
 The reason you go to private school is to learn.
 Most schools are rather selective about who they admit.
-Being willing to work hard in class and play hard on the playing field is all part of the college prep package boarding schools offer.
+Being willing to work hard in class and play hard on the playing field is all the college prep package boarding schools offer.

 4. The libraries/media centers are well-stocked.